MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/JAVA/README.md

 8. Write a Java program to calculate the sum of natural numbers up to a certain range
 9. Write java codes to implement the followings – Basic string handling concepts- Concept of mutable and immutable string, Methods of String class-charAt(), compareTo(), equals(), equalsIgnoreCase(), indexOf(), length() , substring().; toCharArray(), toLowerCase(), toString(), toUpperCase() , trim() , valueOf() methods
 10. Write java codes to implement the followings – Methods of Stringbuffer class: append(), capacity(), charAt(), delete(), deleteCharAt().; ensureCapacity(), getChars(), indexOf(), insert(), length(), setCharAt(), setLength(), substring(), toString().

+# ASSIGNMENT 4

+1. Implementation of method overloading with respect to parameter number, parameter data type.
+2. Write a java program to implement of constructor overloading.
+3. Implementation of this keyword to invoke current class method.
+4. Implementation of this keyword to invoke current class constructor.
+5. Implementation of this keyword to pass as an argument in the method.
+6. Implementation of this keyword to pass as argument in the constructor call.
+7. Implement - this keyword can be used to return current class instance.
+8. Prove that this keyword refers to the current class instance variable.
+9. Implementation of this keyword as local variable suppressor.
+10. Create a general class ThreeDObject and derive the classes Box, Cube, Cylinder and Cone from it.
+    The class ThreeDObject has methods wholeSurfaceArea ( ) and volume ( ).
+Override these two methods in each of the derived classes to calculate the volume and whole surface area of each type of three-dimensional objects.
+The dimensions of the objects are to be taken from the users and passed through the respective constructors of each derived class.
+Write a main method to test these classes.